NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 3.md

 Andrew; Philip and Bartholomew; Matthew and Thomas; James the son of Alphaeus, and Thaddaeus; Simon the Zealot,

 ###### 19
-and Judas Iscariot, who also betrayed him.A House Divided
+and Judas Iscariot, who also betrayed him.

+### A House Divided

 ###### 20
 Jesus entered a house, and the crowd gathered again so that they were not even able to eat.